 The goal of the Financial Aid Office is to assist students with managing the cost of a Rollins education.
 A variety of counseling services and financial aid programs are available.
-Students interested in contacting the Financial Aid Office are encouraged to call 407-646-2395 or visit the Rinker Building.
+Students interested in contacting the Financial Aid Office are encouraged to call 407-646-2395, send an email to finaid@rollins.edu, or visit the Rinker Building.
 Counselors are available Monday through Friday by phone or on a walk-in basis from 8:30 a.m. - 4:30 p.m.
-Students also may contact the Holt School financial aid facilitator by calling 407-646-2232.
+Students also may contact the Holt School Financial Aid Facilitator by calling 407-646-2232.